 That's better.
 And what do you know of him?

 Let me guess then.
-That the hero Gompatchi is fair in all things?
+The hero Gompatchi is fair in all things?
 Is that not it?
 Brave in street-brawls?
 Dauntless in love?
 A friend to the poor and a scourge on the rich?
 And a clever master of the new art of flower-card gambling?

 Maybe that's it, Koda said.